 - developer contributions and charges levied on land being developed and used to pay for water and sewerage, roads and public recreation spaces.

 Councils must document the processes used to raise revenue.
 These documents are publicly available and include the corporate plan, operational plan, revenue policy, revenue statement and budget.

-- Department of Regional Australia, Local Government, Arts and Sport—Australian Government.
+- Department of Regional Australia, Local Government—Australian Government.

 - Local Government Association of Queensland—a peak body representing local governments in their dealings with other governments, unions, businesses and the community.